 Dr. Ron Ehrlich: And so, they kind of consider a filling to be a device except it is permanently in place and you don’t take it out to wash your ears out or anything.

-y basically.
+Dr. Jacques Imbeau: The tooth is living tissue so once the substance is implanted it can leach inside the body basically.
 That’s what happens.
-So, an amalgam is a tone in which mercury in vapour form in the oral cavity it also reaches mercury inside the pulp and then inside the bloodstream.
+So, amalgam leach mercury in vapour form in the oral cavity, it also releases mercury inside the pulp and then inside the bloodstream.

 Dr. Jacques Imbeau: Yes, it is.
 It has this has never been true.
 This is a false statement and what’s interesting about truth is that what is true has always been true and will always be true.
 But what is deemed true and is false eventually will be demonstrated as false and this is a good example of a falsehood.
 In fact, the evidence is very clear that the mercury is not locked at all in side amalgam.
 It actually leeches all the time.